qcif-training/StatisticalComparisonsUsingR/setup.md

 * gmodels
 * PMCMRplus

-To install packages, use the command <pre>install.packages("PACKAGE_NAME")</pre> (package name is case sensitive).
+To install packages, use the command ``install.packages("PACKAGE_NAME")`` (package name is case sensitive).
 To install all three packages in a single command run `install.packages(c("ggplot2", "gmodels", "PMCMRplus"))`.
 If you are prompted to build packages from source, select "No".